raimusthafa/Java/category.md

 - `KalkulatorSwitch.java` - Calculator using switch for operations
 - `LampuLaluLintas.java` - Traffic light simulation using switch
 - `nilai_huruf.java` - Converts numeric grades to letters using switch
+- `jumlah_hari_bulan.java` - Determines number of days in a month using switch-case
 - Files in this category primarily use switch-case statements

 ## 5. Geometry Calculations (`geometry/`)